 By the time the credits roll, OPOV? offers viewers a complex understanding of this historic institution highlighting the connective tissue that links then and now, so urgent and timely questions we’re grappling with today are not separate and apart from our past but directly informed by it in the present.

-Maximina Juson is a filmmaker and award-winning content creator.
-Her recent works include acting as Director and Producer for a video web series for The Washtenaw ID Project, Consulting Producer for “Mama Bears,“ and Producer for “In The Zone,“ a documentary about The Harlem Children's Zone.
+Maximina Juson is a filmmaker, musician and award-winning content creator.
+Her recent works include acting as Director and Producer for a video web series for The Washtenaw ID Project, Consulting Producer for “Mama Bears,“ and Producer for “Harlem Rising,“ a documentary about The Harlem Children's Zone.

 Patricia McGregor is an acclaimed theater director that has twice been profiled by The New York Times for her direction of world premieres.
 Her recent credits include co-author and director of the world premiere of “Lights Out, Nat King Cole“ (Geffen Theater), “Hamlet“ (The Public Theater) and “Hurt Village“ (Signature Theater).

 Pierre Bennu is a multidisciplinary artist who uses humor, music, and the creative tools of childhood to consider and explore social norms.
 His work explores the intergenerational tension between cultural expression and erasure, creativity & technology.
 He works in animation/ illustration, film, and multimedia performance.
 Drawing from the graffiti, sampling, and griot traditions, he works to connect discarded technologies and cultural artifacts, weaving ancestral stories into ever-evolving future archaeology.